nhsconnect/FHIR-CDS/pages/explore/api_care_plan.md

 ## Care Advice Recommendation ##
 Within the Clinical Decision Support API implementation, the [CarePlan](http://hl7.org/fhir/stu3/careplan.html) resource will be used to carry the care advice recommendation given by the CDSS.
 This resource may also carry a recommendation of self-care.
-A `GuidanceResponse` returned to the EMS by the CDSS will carry a reference to a `RequestGroup` resource in its `result` element and a reference to the relevant `CarePlan` will be carried in the `action.resource` element of the `RequestGroup` resource.

 ## Request Headers ##
 The following HTTP request headers are supported in the event of the EMS requesting the referenced `CarePlan` from the CDSS: